busera/applying_data_analysis_in_internal_audit/readme.md

 		- Confirmatory vs. Exploratory Questions
 		- Causal vs. Non-Causal Questions

-## About This Project

-This project explores the application of data analysis techniques in internal auditing, adapting key concepts from academic research methodologies to the practical world of internal audit.
-It focuses on two distinct concepts:

-- Confirmatory vs. Exploratory Questions
-- Causal vs. Non-Causal Questions

-This repository will include examples with generated or anonymized real-life data, Python code for analysis and visualization.

 ## Contact

 For questions or feedback, please open an issue in this repository.